gokulvanan/SimpleParser/README.md

 validators and formatters in ColDef Annotation.

-Implementation of Excel parser works.
-CSV and TSV are yet to be implemented
+Implementation of Excel and CSV parser works.
+TSV is yet to be implemented

 Example of Model implemenation